-In 2004 the U.S. government renounced a 12-year-old bilateral with European governments for their failure to comply with a promised phase-out of subsidies to Airbus.
-Attempts to negotiate a new phase-out agreement failed, so in 2006 the USG filed a case with the World Trade Organization claiming Airbus had received $25 billion in illegal subsidies.
+In 2006, after attempts to negotiate a bilateral agreement, the U.S. Government (USG) filed a case with the World Trade Organization claiming Airbus had received $22 billion in illegal subsidies.
 U.S. officials estimated the economic benefit of those subsidies (in 2006 dollars) at more than $200 billion.

 The biggest and most impactful of the subsidies is known as launch aid – highly subsidized loans to Airbus for the development of new products.
 Repayment is tied to airplane delivery targets, so typically does not begin until several years after a program is launched.
 What's more, the interest rates on the loans are significantly less than commercial lenders would charge, and in the event a product does not hit a pre-determined sales target, remaining loans on the product are forgiven.

 Launch aid provides significant advantages to Airbus, among them artificially low cost of capital, lower program risk, and the ability to price its products lower than the competition.
 It also enables Airbus to introduce new products faster than it would be able to do otherwise.
 The continuation of launch aid and other European subsidies to Airbus poses a significant risk to America's ability to compete successfully in the global commercial airplane market.